 - The bird is kept warm and quiet.

-- If chelation therapy is needed, Calcium Disodium Versenate / Calcium EDTA is used for chelation (this is the same medication that would be used for a human with an elevated blood lead level).
+- If chelation therapy is needed, Calcium EDTA is used for chelation (this is the same medication that would be used for a human with an elevated blood lead level).
 It is a process of intramuscular injections twice a day for several days.
 Then there is a two-day rest period, this allows the lead stored in the organs and bone to come out into the blood where the chelation medication can bind with it to form a compound the kidneys can excrete.
 This process is repeated as needed.

 A blood lead level (BLL) over 0.2 and less than 0.6 ppm (parts per million) is considered a toxic (also described as sub-clinical) lead level and indicates exposure to lead, but may not be lethal by itself and may or may not require treatment, based on symptoms.
 A blood lead level above 0.6 ppm is considered a lethal (also described as clinical) lead level and most likely will chelate.